HemaG13/Morse-Code/README.md

 Step 1: After running the application we get the first login page.
 User will have to first register himself/herself.
 ![Login Page](https://github.com/HemaG13/Morse-Code/blob/main/Output/register.PNG)

-Step 2: After successful registration we will go to the login page using the login link.
-Login page consists of the user's email id, password and registration link.
-Users will login using his/her login credentials.
+Step 2: After successful registration we will go to the login page using the login link, Users will login using his/her login credentials.
 ![Login Page](https://github.com/HemaG13/Morse-Code/blob/main/Output/login.PNG)

 Step 3: After successfully login user will redirect into morse code system,it has three options Open Camera,